what is Roosevelt at Columbia?

 Roosevelt Review Journal

-Every year we published the Roosevelt Review, our policy journal.
+Every year we publish the Roosevelt Review, our chapter’s policy journal.
 All Roosevelt members are highly encouraged to write a piece for the Roosevelt Institute for a center of their choosing.
 Usually, the policy pieces are written over winter break and edited through spring semester.
 Even if you do not have experience writing policy, that's totally okay!
 Most people do not.
 We provide policy-writing workshops and writers work closely with experienced Center Directors throughout the writing process.

 Why join Roosevelt?